ikod/cachetools/testhash/README.md

 ### Test #2 ###
 1. place 'write' array into hash table.
-1. remove keys (list of keys for deletion formed from the 'raad array') from the table.
+1. remove keys (list of keys for deletion formed from the 'read array') from the table.
 1. lookup integers from 'write array' in the table.